chris00walker/domain-model/DDD_Artefacts/docs/strategy/0-Value-Proposition-Analysis.md

 ---

-1. ### Members of the Local Levantine & Mediterranean Diaspora Community:
+1. ### Members of the Local Levantine & Mediterranean Diaspora Community

 * **Characteristics:** Individuals and families with cultural ties to Lebanon, the Levant, and the wider Mediterranean, seeking authentic flavors and familiar ingredients.